The Gluing Property: Introduction

-An affirmative answer to the above is an instance of a pheno\-menon called \emph{compactness.} Historical experience in Mathematics indicates that there is a natural expectation for compactness.
-Indeed, several classical results, in various areas, indicate that this is the case when \emph{small} means finite.

-For instance, in Graph Theory, a classical theorem of De Brujin and Erd\H{o}s \cite{BrujinErdos} establishes that if $\mathcal{G}$ is an infinite graph such that all of its finite subgraphs $\mathcal{H}\s \mathcal{G}$ have chromatic number ${\leq}n$ then $\mathcal{G}$ itself has chromatic number ${\leq}n$.
-Another example in this vein is \emph{G\H{o}del's Compactness theorem} for First Order Logic (FOL).
-This latter says that an arbitrary set of sentences $T$ is satisfiable provided all of its finite subsets $S\s T$ are satisfiable.
-This result, in turn, has several applications in other areas of Mathematics, such as Ramsey Theory, Algebra or Topology.
-To mention just one of these, it is a consequence of the compactness theorem for FOL that every one-to-one polynomial map $f\colon \mathbb{C}^n\rightarrow\mathbb{C}^n$ is in fact a bijection.
+Suppose that $\mathfrak{M}$ is a structure all of whose \emph{small} substructures $\mathfrak{N}\s \mathfrak{M}$ have a property $\Phi$.
+Is it true that $\mathfrak{M}$ satisfies $\Phi$?
+An affirmative answer to the above is an instance of a pheno\-menon called \emph{compactness.} There is a natural expectation for compactness when small means finite.
+For instance, a classical theorem of De Brujin and Erd\H{o}s \cite{BrujinErdos} establishes that if $\mathcal{G}$ is an infinite graph all of whose finite subgraphs $\mathcal{H}\s \mathcal{G}$ have chromatic number ${\leq}n$ then $\mathcal{G}$ itself has chromatic number ${\leq}n$.
+Another example is \emph{G\"{o}del's compactness theorem} for First Order Logic (FOL).
+Compactness has had several applications in areas such as Ramsey Theory, Algebra or Topology.

-The above results witness that the first infinite cardinal $\aleph_0$ is compact.
-This invites to the following natural question: How about if small means, e.g., countable (i.e., cardinality ${<}\aleph_1$)?
-Should we still expect such a garden-variety of examples in favor of compactness of $\aleph_1$?
-The truth is that this is not the case.
-To mention one of the various existing counter-examples, the De Brujin-Erd\H{o}s' theorem does not apply in this context.
-Indeed, a theorem of Erd\H{o}s and Hajnal \cite{ErdosHajnal} shows that, if the \emph{Continuum Hypothesis} holds, there is a graph $\mathcal{G}$ of size $\aleph_2$ whose chromatic number is $\aleph_1$ but all of its subgraphs $\mathcal{H}$ with $|\mathcal{H}|<\aleph_1$ do have chromatic number $\leq\aleph_0$.

-The above counter-example is in fact an evidence that ``finite'' cannot be replaced by ``countable'' in G\H{o}del's compactness theorem for FOL.
-Inspired by this, Keisler and Tarski investigated in \cite{KeislerTarski} under what assumptions the infinitary logic $\mathcal{L}_{\kappa,\kappa}$ does satisfy an analogue of G\H{o}del's theorem, provided $\kappa$ is an uncountable cardinal.
-This lead to the discovery of \emph{strongly compact cardinals}, a cornerstone notion in the theory of large cardinals.
+The above results evidence that $\aleph_0$ is a \emph{compact cardinal}, which invites to the following natural question.
+How about if small stands for ``cardinality ${<}\aleph_1$''?
+Should we expect compactness at $\aleph_1$?
+It turns out that this is not the case.
+For instance, the De Brujin-Erd\H{o}s' theorem does not apply in this context \cite{ErdosHajnal}.
+Similarly, ``finite'' can neither be replaced by ``countable'' in G\H{o}del's compactness theorem for FOL.
+Inspired by this intriguing phenomenon Keisler and Tarski investigated for which cardinals $\kappa>\aleph_0$ the infinitary logic $\mathcal{L}_{\kappa,\kappa}$ does satisfy an analogue of the compactness theorem for FOL \cite{KeislerTarski}.
+This work lead to the discovery of the so-called \emph{strongly compact cardinals}, a cornerstone concept in the theory of large cardinals.

-Even though our understanding of the large cardinal hierarchy has vastly improved since the 60's \cite{Kan}, some natural problems regarding strongly compact cardinals are among the most stubborn open questions in set theory.